bees-hive/elegant-git/docs/README.md

 ### save
 Saves the changes to the current branch as a commit.

+### amend
+Amend changes to the current branch as a commit.

 Exit codes
 ----------
 `81` - a philosophical constraint